GSYAtools/DSRAG-inferential-control/README.md

   - language model
   - decoding parameters

-This ensures that observed differences are attributable **only** to context composition.
+Observed differences are therefore attributable **only** to context composition.

 ---